Exotic Pet Spay and Neuter in Metairie, LA

 Spaying Your Female Bird

-Female birds can lay many eggs with or without a male bird present.
-Chronic egg-laying can cause harm to the health of many female birds.
+Female birds can lay many eggs with or without a male bird present, and chronic egg-laying can be harmful to their health.
 Egg-laying requires large amounts of calcium, which can be lacking in the diets of most pet birds.
-We recommend you have all birds tested for gender during a wellness exam.
+We recommend having your bird(s) tested for gender during a wellness exam.
 This procedure requires a simple blood test.
 An avian hysterectomy can prevent many issues for the chronic egg layer, but it can be a risky surgery, and we usually reserve this procedure for those who medically need it.
 A salpingectomy (avian hysterectomy) can help prevent many serious health issues such as:

 • An egg getting lodged in their oviduct, preventing it from passing.